AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-iiidasha-substance-abuse-and-mental-health-services-administration/part-b-centers-and-programs/subpart-1-center-for-substance-abuse-treatment/sec-290bb-2.md

 (2) training and technical assistance; and

-(3) targeted capacity response programs that permit States, local governments, communities, and Indian tribes and tribal organizations (as the terms "Indian tribes" and "tribal organizations" are defined in section 5304 of title 25) to focus on emerging trends in substance abuse and co-occurrence of substance use disorders with mental illness or other conditions.
+(3) targeted capacity response programs that permit States, local governments, communities, and Indian Tribes and Tribal organizations (as such terms are defined in section 5304 of title 25) to focus on emerging trends in substance use disorders and co-occurrence of substance use disorders with mental illness or other conditions.

 The Secretary may carry out the activities described in this section directly or through grants, contracts, or cooperative agreements with States, political subdivisions of States, Indian tribes or tribal organizations (as such terms are defined in section 5304 of title 25), health facilities, or programs operated by or in accordance with a contract or grant with the Indian Health Service, or other public or nonprofit private entities.

-#### (b) Priority substance abuse treatment needs ####
+#### (b) Priority substance use disorder treatment needs ####

 #### (1) In general ####